Thanksgiving Cleanup Guide: 10 Stains Made Easy

-Everyone's excited for the big feast on Thanksgiving, but large gatherings and holiday meals often mean a series of spills, stains and accidents that can ruin a tablecloth, clothing, carpet and more.
+Everyone's excited for the big feast on Thanksgiving, but holiday meals often mean a series of spills, stains and accidents that can ruin a tablecloth, clothing, carpet and more.
 There's no shortage of stain-lifting cleaning hacks, but you only need one product to lift those tough Turkey Day messes from washable surfaces: Simple Green All-Purpose Cleaner.

 Here are the 10 Worst Thanksgiving Stains, with tips on how to clean them all!